Renault Arkana: Concept car

 A show car based on the Arkana, the XM3 Inspire, was introduced by Renault subsidiary Renault Samsung Motors and unveiled at the 2019 Seoul Motor Show.
 The main differences with the Arkana are a redesigned front grille, a different colour scheme and a revised bodywork.

 B0+ (LJC; 2019)

 The Arkana debuted in Russia in May 2019.
 For the Russian market, it is assembled by Renault Russia at its Moscow plant and its unveiling took place at the 2018 Moscow International Automobile Salon through a near-production showcar.
 The car has a coupe-like styling.
-The Russian Arkana is built on the Renault B0+ platform, a heavily revised variant of the B0 platform used by models such as the Kaptur and the Duster.
+The Russian Arkana is built on the Renault B0+ platform, a heavily revised variant of the B0 platform used by models such as the Captur and the Duster.
 The Russian model is using the 1.3-litre turbo petrol engine paired with Jatco CVT8 transmission.

 Markets

 Kazakhstan

 Assembly in neighboring Kazakhstan began in 2021 at SaryarkaAvtoProm plant (Kostanay), through a partnership between Renault and the Allur Group.

 LJC models production was prematurely stopped in 2022, following international sanctions against Russia after Russian invasion of Ukraine.